pfandrew/K-and-R-C-Exercises/README.md

 Solutions use only language features presented up to that point in the book.

 Source files with prefix "ex_" are my original solutions.
-All other source files are copied (with minor changes) directly from the book, and have references to the sections that they come from.
+Some of them use functions like reverse() which are copied directly out of the book to aid with the solution.
+All other source files that do not have the prefix "ex_" are copied (with minor changes) directly from the book, and therefore have references to the sections that they come from.

-Lots of solutions are very messy/ugly, I appreciate any feedback as I am still a beginner.
+I appreciate any feedback on these solutions!